April 13, 2023

 Class S: Self-employed people, certain company directors, people doing business independently, and people with investment and rental income.

-At least 39 weeks of paid PRSI contributions in the 12-month period before the first day of your paternity leave.
+At least 39 weeks of paid PRSI contributions in the 12 months before the first day of their paternity leave.
 OR

 At least 39 weeks of PRSI paid since first starting work.
 Plus, at least 39 weeks of PRSI contributions credited or paid in the relevant tax year (two years before the benefit year) or the tax year after the relevant tax year.
 OR